The Classic Opel Forums

 The axle is from a GT.
 You are welcome to see it.
 There are others in Bucks County with an Ascona(Plumbsteadville) and Manta(Hatboro) but I don't know what types of spare parts they have.

 I know about Washington crossing from the history books and the canal tow path.
-At least you don't have to pull your mirrors in, in an Opel when using the bridge to NJ My former boss lived off of Durham Boat Road in Washington Crossing.
+At least you don't have to pull your mirrors in, in an Opel when using the bridge to NJ:p My former boss lived off of Durham Boat Road in Washington Crossing.

 Jeff